Haiphong: Economy

-Haiphong is a major economic center of the North in particular and Vietnam in general both.
+Haiphong is an economic center of the North in particular and Vietnam in general both.
 Under French domination, Haiphong was level 1 city, equal to Saigon and Hanoi.
 The last years of the 19th century, the French had proposed to build Haiphong into the economic capital of Indochina.

-Today, Haiphong is still one of the most important economic centers of Vietnam.
 In 2009, Haiphong state budget revenue reached 34,000 billion Vnd.
 In 2011, budget revenues in the city reached 47,725 billion, increase 19% compared to 2010.
 In 2015, total revenues of the city reached 56 288 billion.
 Government plans that to 2020, Haiphong's revenues will be over 80,000 billion and the domestic revenue reach 20.000 billion.
 In the ranking of the Provincial Competitiveness Index (PCI) 2013 of Vietnam, Haiphong city ranked at No. 15/63 provinces.
 Haiphong has relationship of trading goods with more than 40 countries and territories around the world.
-Haiphong is striving to become one of the largest commercial centers of the country.

-On Vietnam's Provincial Competitiveness Index 2023, a key tool for evaluating the business environment in Vietnam’s provinces, Hai Phong received a score of 70.34.
+It is striving to become one of the largest commercial centers of the country.
+On Vietnam's Provincial Competitiveness Index 2023, a tool for evaluating the business environment in Vietnam's provinces, Hai Phong received a score of 70.34.
 This was an improvement from 2022 in which the province received a score of 70.76.
 In 2023, the province received its highest scores on the 'Labor Policy' and 'Time Costs' criterion and lowest on 'Policy Bias' and ‘Transparency’.

 Industry

 Industry is a key sector in Haiphong including food processing, light industries and heavy industries.
 Major products include fish sauce, beer, cigarettes, textiles, paper, plastic pipes, cement, iron, pharmaceuticals, electric fans, motorbikes, steel pipes and ships and out-sourcing software implementation.
-Most of these industries have been growing significantly between 2000 and 2007, with the exceptions of the cigarette and pharmaceutical industries.
+Most of these industries have been growing more significantly between 2000 and 2007, with the exceptions of the cigarette and pharmaceutical industries.
 Shipbuilding, steel pipes, plastic pipes and textiles are among the industries with the most rapid growth.

 There are also growing industries supplying products used by existing industries in the city.
 PetroVietnam set up a joint-venture PVTex with textile manufacturer Vinatex to build Vietnam's first polyester fiber plant in Haiphong.
 The factory will use by-products from oil-refining and reduce reliance on imported materials.
 270,600 people were employed in Haiphong's industry.
 112,600 industrial jobs were created between 2000 and 2007.